-Marital Status 60% of male and 35% of female retirees who receive a subsidy are spouses or domestic partners are assumed to elect continued health coverage after the Member's death.
+Marital Status 60% of male and 35% of female retirees who receive a subsidy female spouses.
+Female retirees are assumed to be two years younger than their male spouses.

-Spouse Age Difference Male retirees are assumed to be four years older than their female
+Spouse Age Difference Male retirees are assumed to be four years older than their spouses or domestic partners are assumed to elect continued health coverage after the Member's death.